 The Weizmann Institute’s website explains that the D-REAM project, short for Dangoor Research Accelerator Mass Spectrometry Laboratory, was launched in 2012 and focuses its studies on the results of carbon testing utilizing the AMS machine.
-The process is explained in a video from the Lawrence Livermore National Laboratory (featured above), one of only 13 facilities in the world to house this technology, where geophysicist Tom Brown explains:
+The process is explained in , one of only 13 facilities in the world to house this technology, where geophysicist Tom Brown explains:

 “The technique we use here is called Accelerator Mass Spectrometry.
 It uses an accelerator to give ions of interest a lot of energy so that we can filter them and use certain kinds of detectors to count specific ions of a particular isotope of interest.”

 Appearing nearly as complex as the Large Hadron Collider, albeit much less imposing, the AMS machine can date an object using only a minuscule sample, which allows experts to perform their tests without compromising the integrity of the object.
 Along with aiding in the preservation of these artifacts, which are often both valuable and fragile, the nature of the acceleration allows for faster, more accurate results than other methods.